oicr-gsi/shesmu/guided-meditations.md

 is text display elements to show to the left of the input widget.
 If _values_ is an empty list, the meditation will be stopped.

+- _name_ `= Paste /`_regex_`/ With Label` _labelexpr_
+Creates a large text area where a user can paste text and any parts of matching _regex_ will be extracted as a list of strings.
+This is meant to allow pasting lists of identifiers from chat, email, tickets, other applications and extracting easily recognized identifiers.

 - _name_ `= Select` _optionvalue_ `As` _optionlabel_ ... `With Label` _labelexpr_
 Creates a drop down list.
 The _optionlabel_ is display text that will be shown.
 There is no restriction on the type of _optionvalue_, though they all must be